[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

 GOOGLE MAP

-The approach to Oji Inari Shrine is a stone staircase.
+The approach to Oji Inari Shrine is made up of stone steps

 INFORMATION